pashabiglar/transformers/mithun_scripts/README.md

 e.g.,
 `--task_type 3t1s --do_train_student_teacher  --total_no_of_models_including_student_and_its_teachers 4 --total_no_of_test_datasets 4`

-order of 4 models= : lex, figerspecific, oaner, figerabstract
+order of 4 models :

+- model1=lex
+- model2=figerspecific
+- model3=oaner
+- model4=figerabstract

 ## Few Shot Learning with Group Learning
 - go to get_fever_fnc_data.sh and check if you have the right number of data points from cross domain